vbkaisetsu/clopure/README.md

 [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

-When you use `iter-mp-split`, the initialization process of the given function is run only for each thread.
+When you use `iter-mp-split`, the initialization process of the given function is run only for each process.